Last Updated September, 2021

-It is part of the culture in Montenegro to be slow, not too involved and kind of carefree.
-Often being late and not paying attention to details is considered to be a norm.
+It is part of the culture in Montenegro to be slow, not too involved, and kind of carefree.
+Often being late and not paying attention to details is considered to be the norm.

-Owners of many homes we checked who were locals didn’t want to sign any contract, didn’t care about us not paying a tourist tax, couldn’t understand why we had so many questions about the apartment and the most important, they did not deliver what they promised.
+Owners of many homes we checked who were locals didn’t want to sign any contract, didn’t care about us not paying a tourist tax, couldn’t understand why we had so many questions about the apartment, and most importantly, they did not deliver what they promised.
 The apartments always looked somewhat dirty or had broken or missing appliances that were not replaced.
 To our requests to change them, they promised they would but never did.

 With foreigners, it felt easy and very professional.
-Those who live in Montenegro stay there long term.
-Real estate business is the only field where they make money.
+Those who live in Montenegro stay there long-term.
+The real estate business is the only field where they make money.
 They work hard and try their best to provide a good service.
 Not everyone speaks good English but the same applies to locals too.
 Overall, if using a translator, language is not a barrier at all.

 ***Some of the links above are affiliate.
 Following them does not cost you anything.
 In case you purchase or order something through one of them, we may get a small commission.
 The price for you stays absolutely the same no matter if you buy through our affiliate link or on your own.